-- 15.1 Minerals can only be worked where they are found and much of Dorset's environment is highly protected and under pressure from a range of other uses/constraints.
-Environmental designations (including European, national and local), landscape designations and other designations (e.g. the World Heritage Site) all restrict minerals development.
+- 17.1 Minerals can only be worked where they are found and much of Dorset's environment is highly protected and under pressure from a range of other uses/constraints.
+Environmental designations (including European, national and local), landscape, heritage and other designations (e.g. the World Heritage Site) all restrict minerals development.
 Similarly, the water environment (including floodplains, Source Protection Zones, aquifers, groundwater depth and geology) can also restrict development.
 Minerals development has the potential to significantly affect settlements and tourism interests, although impacts should be mitigated if the development is properly located, designed and managed.
-However, the level of settlement and tourist interest in Dorset does have a limiting effect on minerals development. - 15.2 The ability to deliver the levels of aggregate provision identified in the Minerals Strategy 2014, particularly regarding provision of land-won sand and gravel and crushed rock, will be tested during the preparation of the Mineral Sites Plan.
+However, the level of settlement and tourist interest in Dorset does have a limiting effect on minerals development. - 17.2 The ability to deliver the levels of aggregate provision identified in the Minerals Strategy 2014, particularly regarding provision of land-won sand and gravel and crushed rock, has been tested through the preparation of the Mineral Sites Plan.
+An allocation of sand and gravel sites providing a nominally greater tonnage then will be needed over the life of the plan was tested through Examination and found sound by the Inspector.
 In order to respond to unforeseen rises in demand for sand and gravel and crushed rock, the 2014 Minerals Strategy will be subject to robust monitoring of all policies so that sales can be related to supply/demand and the effectiveness of the policies at delivering minerals for BDP and surrounding areas can be continuously assessed.
 The LAA will specifically monitor aggregates sales and landbanks.
 If monitoring indicates that Policy AS1 is failing to meet demand, this could trigger a review of the Minerals Strategy or the relevant parts of it.